Daph1986/postfly_jouw_online_drukkerij/README.md

 ### Code
 1. [Hover.css](https://ianlunn.github.io/Hover/) to learn how to let the buttons on the home page grow on hover.
 2. [W3 Schools](https://www.w3schools.com/howto/howto_css_parallax.asp) to learn how to create the parallax effect.
+3. [W3 Schools](https://www.w3schools.com/howto/howto_css_loader.asp) to learn how to create the loader on the payment process page.
+4. [CI Alumni Aukje van der Wal](https://gitlab.com/Aukje/Dark-Luna/-/blob/master/contact/forms.py) for learning how to set up the contact form and matching email with it.

 <div align="right"><a href="#top">🔝</a></div>